-Describe the environmental health and safety (EHS) monitoring and testing (i.e. air, surface water, stormwater, etc) undertaken to ensure successful implementation of (circle one : Project 1, Project 2, or Project 3) described in the section above, and which, if any, activities were performed by subcontractors: Describe the Bidder's commitment to EHS; include a description of the EHS training program for staff including a description of how staff are trained, frequency of training, method of tracking status used, and relevance to the project.
+Describe the environmental health and safety (EHS) monitoring and testing (i.e. air, surface water, stormwater, etc) undertaken to ensure successful implementation of ( circle one : Project 1, Project 2, or Project 3) described in the section above, and which, if any, activities were performed by subcontractors: in the section above, and which, it any, activities were performed by subcontractors.
+Describe the Bidder's commitment to EHS; include a description of the EHS training program for staff including a description of how staff are trained, frequency of training, method of tracking status used, and relevance to the project.
 Describe the Bidder's plan to manage EHS for this project.